-The Ketchum Manufacturing Company Limited has provided \$2000 in Dominion of Canada Bonds, the interest on which is to be used for an annual prize available to a Nova Scotia Agricultural college graduate registered in the Animal Science option.
+The Ketchum Manufacturing Company Limited has provided a \$1000.
+Dominion of Canada Bond, the interest on which is to be used for an annual prize available to a Nova Scotia Agricultural College graduate registered in an Animal Science option.
 The prize will be awarded to a worthy student with a satisfactory academic standing.
 Application for this prize must be made to the Registrar before April 15 of the applicant's last year at the Nova Scotia Agricultural College.